 What Can We Learn from the Ponds on “Carson Lake” Playa?

-Fairy shrimp are still present on “Carson Lake” Playa in at least a few places that are not hydraulically connected to the post-1900 duck farm, cow pasture, or irrigation water dumping grounds.
+Fairy shrimp are still present on “Carson Lake” Playa in a few places that are not hydraulically connected to the post-1900 duck farm, cow pasture, and irrigation water dumping grounds of “Carson Lake and Pasture”.
+They were found in 3 of 5 ephemeral ponds.

 Fairy shrimp on “Carson Lake” playa seem to really like clay.